sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/1000 - draft-query-tips.md

 **Troubleshooting**

-Sensible returns the following messages about [uncertainties](doc:accuracy-measures) concerning extracted data:
+Sensible returns the following messages about uncertainties concerning extracted data.
+Note that LLMs can inaccurately report uncertainties.
+For more information, see [Accuracy measures](doc:accuracy-measures).

 | uncertainty message TODO or error message? | description                                                  | troubleshooting                                              |
 | ------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |